College of Communication and Information

 COM 5235.
 Crisis Communication (3).
 This course, a seminar centered on the theoretical frameworks used in crisis communication, focuses specifically on the analysis of research conducted for the main components of a crisis (messages, responses strategies, publics_ during all phases of a crisis (pre, post, during).

 COM 5302.
 Communication Research and Analytics (3).
 This course provides an overview of the research methods, concepts, and analytic techniques by which communication research is designed, conducted, and evaluated with a focus on applications in professional and organizational communication disciplines.

 COM 5312.
 Quantitative Research Methods in Communication (3).
 This course focuses on "methods of knowing" and the study of communication phenomena.
-The course builds on principles, theories, research methods and applications regularly found in the social and behavioral sciences.
+It builds on principles, theories, research methods, and applications regularly found in the social and behavioral sciences.
 Philosophical and theoretical principles and methods that serve as the basis for systematic, scientific inquiry are reviewed.
-The course emphasizes conceptual and operational features of research methods that are commonly found in communication literature.
+Course material emphasizes conceptual and operational features of research methods that are commonly found in communication literature.

 COM 5316.
 Statistical Methods in Communication Research (3).
 Recommended prerequisite: COM 5331.
 This course examines statistical methodologies for communication research.

 COM 5317.
 Content Analysis in Communication Research (3).
 This course focuses on content analysis methodologies for communication research.

 COM 5331.
 Data Analysis in Communication Science (3).
 This course explores the statistical analysis of communication science related data via current software tools.